Air suspension: Components

-Multi-Chamber air suspension
+Multi-chamber air suspension

-The Multi-Chamber air suspension is a suspension capable of controlling the spring characteristics of the air suspension step by step.
+The multi-chamber air suspension is a suspension capable of controlling the spring characteristics of the air suspension step by step.

-Application

-Genesis G90

-Multi-Chamber air suspension applicated on the Genesis G90 consists of three chambers.
+Multi-chamber air suspension implemented on the Genesis G90 consists of three chambers.
 Three chambers are used for a smooth ride, and one chamber is used for a dynamic driving feeling.
 A solenoid valve located between each chamber and a separate electronic control unit oversees the control process.
 In addition, the basic minimum ground height of 148mm is divided into four stages: high, normal, low, and ultra-low according to the driving mode, driving speed, and driving environment. depending on the driving mode, driving speed, and driving environment.
 And it informs the driver of the garage control through the infotainment screen.
 The speed bump control, the hump control, the slope control, and the high-speed driving control functions are activated under the air suspension control.